Deniyaya

 Deniyaya is a small town located towards the south of Sri Lanka.
 It is located in Matara District of the Southern Province.
 It is surrounded by the Sinharaja rainforest, and the climate is relatively cool.
 The main source of income is tea cultivation, however people also engage in vegetable cultivation.
 The village also has many historic temples such as the Gatabaruwa Devalaya.
+As of 2023, it has an estimated population of 15,000.